WordsOut poems by

 The Four Bald Men of the Apocalypse

-When leaders desert their own flock!
+when leaders desert their own flock!

 Curates are sinking in deepest despair—